 disable or turn off AutoDisconnect or Auto Disconnect Command Prompt

 There is also a group policy method and other methods for chaining the AutoDisconnect feature here

 And a method using a startup script if Windows keeps changing the AutoDisconnect back to that way it was when it was causing the problem here:

-Check and turn off any power saving settings for the network adapter and hard disks.
+As stated above, Check and turn off any power saving settings for the network adapter and hard disks.

 One other potential fix we found is this: